Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 "Do either of you have any idea where we are?" asked Ginny.

-Harry shook his head while Hermione said, "No. Fortunately, I do still have a portkey necklace."
+Harry shook his head while Hermione answered, "No. Fortunately, I do still have a portkey necklace."

-"I left mine in my trunk," Harry said miserably.
+"I left mine in my trunk," Harry admitted, miserably.
 I didn't want to lose them in the lake."

 "Understandable," said Hermione, supportively, although Harry could tell that she thought it was a bit foolish.

-"I wish we could just apparate," Harry said.
+"I wish we could just apparate," Harry stated.

-"Well, we can't," said Hermione, "but we can floo from the house my portkey leads to."
+"Well, we can't," declared Hermione, "but we can floo from the house my portkey leads to."

 Within minutes, the three teenagers, looking distinctly out-of-place, appeared at the Ministry atrium, having floo'd there from one of Harry's houses.
 He still wasn't wearing any shoes.
 They saw a group of 'Life Force' members running toward the apparition point when one of them shouted, "They're right here!"